skilesare/ICRC/ICRCs/ICRC-59/readme.md

 ### 6.1 Retrieving NFT Metadata

-Metadata MAY ve retrieved via the standard ICRC-7 methods of icrc7_collection_metadata and icrc7_token_metadata
+Metadata MAY ve retrieved via the standard ICRC-7 methods of `icrc7_collection_metadata` and `icrc7_token_metadata`.

 #### Overview

 The retrieval of NFT metadata in ICRC-59 introduces enhancements that cater to the static nature of the NFTs it concerns.
-The queries leverage ICRC-7's groundwork, applying specific modifications to accommodate static metadata and its cryptographic verification via hashes.
 These adaptations ensure that both the integrity of an NFT's metadata and its association with the NFT can be validated efficiently.

 #### icrc59_tokens Query